-Examples could include comparing molecules with simple molecular geometries; why electrically conductive materials are often made of metal; foods and household products often contain ionic compounds; materials that need to be flexible but durable are made up of polymers; and, pharmaceuticals are designed to interact with specific receptors.
+Examples could include comparing molecules with simple molecular geometries; why electrically conductive materials are often made of metal; household cleaning products often contain ionic compounds to make materials soluble in water; materials that need to be flexible but durable are made up of polymers; and, pharmaceuticals are designed to interact with specific receptors.

 State Assessment Boundary:

-State assessment will be limited to VESPR, polymers, ionic compounds, isomers, and metals.
+State assessment will be limited to comparing the same type of substances with one compositional or structural feature different.

 HS-PS2-7(MA).
-Construct a model to explain the process by which solutes dissolve in solvents, particularly water, and predict how intermolecular forces affect solubility.
+Construct a model to explain how ions dissolve in polar solvents (particularly water).
+Analyze and compare solubility and conductivity data to determine the extent to which different ionic species dissolve.

 Clarification Statement:

-Predictions include whether the substance will dissolve based on being polar or nonpolar and ionic or covalent.
+Data for comparison should include different concentrations of solutions with the same ionic species, and similar ionic species dissolved in the same amount of water.

 HS-PS2-8(MA).
-Communicate a qualitative explanation based on kinetic-molecular theory for why one variable in the combined gas law changes when another is varied.
-Using kinetic-molecular theory, explain the behavior of gases and the relationship between pressure and volume (Boyle’s law), volume and temperature (Charles’s law), and pressure and temperature (Gay-Lussac’s law).
-Use the combined gas law to determine changes in pressure, volume, and temperature.
+Use kinetic molecular theory to compare the strengths of electrostatic forces and the prevalence of interactions that occur between molecules in solids, liquids, and gases.
+Use the combined gas law to determine changes in pressure, volume, and temperature in gases.

 [Note: HS-PS2-1, HS-PS2-2, HS-PS2-3, HS-PS2-4, HS-PS2-5, HS-PS2-9(MA), and HS-PS2-10(MA) are found in Introductory Physics.]